Olof Gigon: Biography

 Olof Gigon, son of the physician Alfred Gigon (1883-1975), was born and grew up in Basel, where he studied classical and oriental philology.
-He spent one semester in Munich in years 1932/33.
+He spent one semester at the Ludwig-Maximilians-Universität München in the years 1932 and 1933.
 During his studies, he learned Arabic, Persian and Turkish.
 Gigon received his doctorate in 1934 with the dissertation research on Heraclitus.
 He spent the next two years studying in Paris.
 In 1937, he qualified as an assistant professor with an investigation of Theophrastus's About the winds.

 In 1939, at the age of 27 years, Gigon was called a professor of classical studies at the University of Fribourg.
-After the Second World War, from 1946 to 1948, he was a guest professor teaching at the University of Munich.
+After the Second World War, from 1946 to 1948, he was a guest professor teaching at the Ludwig-Maximilians-Universität München.
 In 1948, Gigon was appointed professor of Latin Studies at the University of Bern, where he worked until his retirement in 1982 and beyond.
 In the academic year 1966-67 he was rector of the University.
-He received in 1966 the honorary doctorate from the University of Gothenburg and in 1974 the University of Athens.
-In Athens he spent his last years.
+He received in 1966 the honorary doctorate from the University of Gothenburg and in 1974 the National and Kapodistrian University of Athens.
+In Athens, he spent his last years.